microsoft/psi/topics/Overview.SpeechAndLanguage.md

 }
 ```

-The component posts partial and final recognition results represented by a `SpeechRecognitionResult` object on the `Out` stream.
+The component posts final and partial recognition results represented by the `SpeechRecognitionResult` object on the `Out` and `PartialRecognitionResults` streams respectively.

 Note that the `BingSpeechRecognizerConfiguration.SubscriptionKey` configuration parameter is required in order to use the Bing speech recognition service.
 A subscription may be obtained [by registering here](https://www.microsoft.com/cognitive-services/en-us/speech-api).